bsb00004/OGP-metadata-py/README.md

 <h1>OGP-metadata-py</h1>
-A simple Python script for creating OpenGeoPortal ingestible metadata from existing FGDC metadata as well as the Minnesota Geospatial Metadata Guidelines (MGMG).
+A simple Python script for creating OpenGeoPortal ingestible metadata from data with existing FGDC metadata, Minnesota Geospatial Metadata Guidelines (MGMG). or ArcGIS's proprietary metadata format

-Very much in a rough state, but improvements are forthcoming.

-The script is targeted at those coming from an ArcGIS environment.
-As such it currently requires the availability of the arcpy module.
-This dependency will be removed as soon as possible.

-Usage details to follow!
+Usable at the command line

+<b>ogp_mdt.py <i>[workspace] [metadata_standard]</i></b>

+<b>workspace</b> - the filesystem location of the data to be converted (currently assumes a completely flat organization of the data)
+<b>metadata_standard</b> - either FGDC or MGMG (ARCGIS option to be added soon)

 ===============